MALathon/csharp-devcontainer-template/README.md

 You can see the status of your builds in the "Actions" tab of your repository.

 ## Common Ubuntu Issues & Solutions

+Note: These instructions are tested on Ubuntu 22.04 LTS.

 ### Docker Permission Issues?
 ```bash